ryanuber/huck/README.md

 $ gem install huck
 ```

+**NOTE**
+If you want to use Ohai or Facter, you should install those gems as well.
+Huck
+does not depend on them to avoid installing both on every machine, and uses a
+very basic host info generator by default.

 # Using

 This gem ships with a command-line interface to make things easy.
 You can run